 Navigating your Clients & Contacts list

-Your Clients & Contacts list allows you to easily access each client's information and quickly navigate to their Client Overview page.
-This list is separated into Active Clients and Inactive Clients.
-You can refine your searches here by using the Clients, Clinicians, Contacts, Recently viewed Clients, or Inactive Clients filters by first name or by last name.
+Your Clients & Contacts list allows you to easily access each client's information and quickly navigate to their client Overview page.
+You can refine your searches by using the Clients, Contacts, Clients & Contacts, Recently Viewed Clients, or Inactive Clients filters by first or last name.
 Additionally, you can filter your client list by Insurance Payer:

 Note: Insurance payers will only populate in this view if they are currently saved in a client's profile under Insurance Information.